yueyu19/yueyu19.github.io/_teaching/traffic.md

 mathjax: true
 ---

 Do you know how to numerically predict the traffic patterns in a transportation network?
-Do you know the connection between traffic equilibra, supply-demand model and queuing model?
+Do you know the connection between traffic equilibra, supply-demand models and queuing models?
 Find out more in this lecture.

 # Prerequisite